fake-useragent/fake-useragent/README.md

 ## Features

-- Grabs up to date `useragent` from [useragentstring.com](http://useragentstring.com/)
+- Data is pre-downloaded from [useragentstring.com](http://useragentstring.com/) and part of the package
-- Back-up cache server if site above is down
+- Retrieves user-agent strings locally
-- Store local cache file for improved performance
+- _Fallback_ to external resource ([useragentstring.com](http://useragentstring.com/)) + caching

 ### Installation